f1u77y/web-media-controller/README.md

 ## Building

-You should have node.js installed and availible in your `$PATH` for building.
+You should have Node.js and npm installed and available in your `$PATH` for building.

     $ npm install
     $ npx grunt build:$browser # $browser could be 'firefox' or 'chrome'